 At Liberty University School of Law we believe that a quality legal education can only be achieved when traditional, substantive courses of law are integrated with a complete lawyering skills curriculum and a solid grounding in the foundations of law within a Christian worldview.
 We want to prepare our graduates to be able to perform the tasks required of lawyers every day.

 For many years, legal education in this country has been criticized for being impractical.
-Devotion to law theory is often at the expense of practical legal skills.
+Devotion to law theory often comes at the expense of learning practical legal skills.
 At Liberty we build in-depth training in legal skills into the entire law school experience.
 In fact, our required six semesters of lawyering skills courses has set a new standard among law schools.

 In just a few years, our innovative and practice-oriented program has had a transformational impact on the way law is taught across the nation.
 Our groundbreaking Center for Lawyering Skills has positioned Liberty University School of Law as the recognized leader in legal skills education.
 Such a bold statement has the backing of many judges, private practitioners and other members of the legal community.
 We’ve received rave reviews from both the bench and the bar because lawyers and judges see that our students are better trained than their peers to practice law.

 The Liberty Law program of comprehensive, yet practical, lawyering skills consists of two threads woven throughout the three-year law school experience.
-Law students at Liberty also are required to develop a high level of communications skills, learning how to write clearly and speak persuasively.
+Law students at Liberty are required to develop a high level of communications skills, learning how to write clearly and speak persuasively.
 Analytical and problem-solving skills are honed in the context of litigation and dispute resolution, and by learning how to help clients achieve future goals through planning.

 • Interview clients